 This sanitation loan, as with other loan products provided by the MFI, can be classified as a 'labelled' loan for several reasons: First, while the MFI provides loans for many different purposes - income generation, education, festival, etc - none is bundled with the specific investment and all funds are disbursed directly to the client.
-This is also the case for the sanitation loan: loans were not bundled with any specific toilet model or construction material, and the MFI did not provide any advice or guidance on the construction of a toilet, available masons, types of toilet, etc. Clients were free to install a toilet of their own choice, in contrast to other studies of microcredit for human capital investments where loans were bundled with specific products (e.g. BenYishay et al., 2017, Tarozzi et al., 2014 and Guiteras et al., 2016).
+This is also the case for the sanitation loan: loans were not bundled with any specific toilet model or construction material, and the MFI did not provide any advice or guidance on available masons, where to source materials, etc. Clients were free to install a toilet of their own choice, in contrast to other studies of microcredit for human capital investments where loans were bundled with specific products (e.g. BenYishay et al., 2017, Tarozzi et al., 2014 and Guiteras et al., 2016).